awsdocs/amazon-rds-user-guide/doc_source/USER_MariaDB.Replication.md

 # Working with MariaDB replication in Amazon RDS<a name="USER_MariaDB.Replication"></a>

 You usually use read replicas to configure replication between Amazon RDS DB instances\.
-For general information about read replicas, see [Working with read replicas](USER_ReadRepl.md)\.
+For general information about read replicas, see [Working with DB instance read replicas](USER_ReadRepl.md)\.
 For specific information about working with read replicas on Amazon RDS for MariaDB, see [Working with MariaDB read replicas](USER_MariaDB.Replication.ReadReplicas.md)\.

 You can also configure replication based on binary log coordinates for a MariaDB DB instance\.
 For MariaDB instances, you can also configure replication based on global transaction IDs \(GTIDs\), which provides better crash safety\.
 For more information, see [Configuring GTID\-based replication with an external source instance](MariaDB.Procedural.Replication.GTID.md)\.